jeffboody/Simon-Says/readme.md

 About
 =====

+This project is a fork of the Sparkfun Simon Says Soldering Kit.
+It contains modifications to the firmware to pass game state over Bluetooth serial so that the Simon Says device can be used as a controller for an Android app.
+It is my hope that this app will provide a good example for others who wish to combine Android and Arduino.

 Simon Says is a memory game.
 Start the game by pressing one of the four buttons.
 When a button lights up, press the button, repeating the sequence.
 The sequence will get longer and longer.
 The game is won after 13 rounds.

-The Simon Says Soldering kit is available from Sparkfun.
+The Simon Says Soldering kit is available from Sparkfun (the git repository only seems to support the PTH version at this time).

-* <a href="https://www.sparkfun.com/products/10547">Simon Says - Through Hole Soldering Kit</a>
+* <a href="https://www.sparkfun.com/products/10547">Simon Says - Through-Hole Soldering Kit</a>
-* <a href="https://www.sparkfun.com/products/10935">Simon Says - Surface Mount Soldering Kit</a>
+* <a href="https://www.sparkfun.com/products/11202">Learn to Solder - Simon Says</a>

 The Simon Says (SS) device can control the SS Android app when connected over Bluetooth.
 This SS app does not perform any game